cdanielcadena/tanagR/README.md

 * More color palettes
 * Color-blind friendly palettes
-* Automatic generation of color palette given a bird name
+* Automatic generation of color palette given a bird name, extendable to species in other families

 ## Credits